 The school is committed to safeguarding and promoting the welfare of children and young people and expects all staff, governors and volunteers to share this commitment.
 The school has a policy for safeguarding and child protection which is available on this website under Our School/Policies and Forms.
 A paper copy would be available from the school office on request.

 Snacks, Lunches and Milk

 Please provide your child with a water bottle.
 They can access this throughout the day.
-At break time they may also have a piece of fruit or vegetable.
+At break time they may also have a piece of fruit or vegetable sent from home.
+Please do not send packaged products such as Fruit Winders.
 Nuts or nut products must not be brought into school.
 We participate in the national ‘Free Fruit and Vegetable scheme’, so each child will also receive an extra piece of fruit or vegetable daily.
 We also take part in the Cool Milk scheme, and each child registered receives a carton of chilled milk to drink each day.
 This milk is free for children under five and subsidised for those over five.
 Our school lunches run on a three week menu, which are changed at the Spring and Autumn half terms.
 Paper copies of the menus are sent home when the new menus are introduced and the week's menu is displayed in the playground notice board.
 The current menu can also be seen on the Surrey Commercial Services website - click here to access this.

 Lunch Time Clubs - Reception Children take part in Basketball Club all year, and Football Club from the Summer Term onwards.
 The other clubs are available to Year 1 and Year 2 children.